dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 (7.3)

-The new factor, the probability Pr (𝐸 ∣ 𝐻)—the probability of the evidence given the hypothesis—is called the likelihood.
+The new factor, the probability Pr (𝐸 ∣ 𝐻) — the probability of the evidence given the hypothesis — is called the likelihood.
 It measures how well the candidate theory (the hypothesis) explains the evidence.
 Bayes' theorem then says that

 posterior probability